-An aged aristocrat dies mysteriously in the night of a life event.
+An aged aristocrat dies mysteriously on the night of a life event.
 Under the lens of suspicion are his prospective heirs and a woman who is not a part of the family.
-These aren’t the lines for Knives Out in the ‘describe the synopsis of your favourite film badly’ challenge.
+These aren’t the lines for Knives Out in the ‘describe the synopsis of your favorite film badly’ challenge.
 It is just that the premise of Honey Trehan’s debut film Raat Akeli Hai germinates from the very same outline.
 It would be impossible to believe if the filmmaker declares he hasn’t watched the 2019 Hollywood biggie.
-But, in his defence, the Nawazuddin Siddiqui – Radhika Apte’s film with great title value is not entirely a rip-off.
+But, in his defense, Nawazuddin Siddiqui – Radhika Apte’s film with great title value is not entirely a rip-off.

 First up, I will talk about the writing (Smita Singh) which ranges from cutting-edge to mediocre.
-My favourite character would be the family housekeeper Chunni (Ria Shukla, who is superb).
-Her name (which translates to a scarf in Hindi) is also a hint to the garment which plays a role in the unravelling the mystery.
-When Jatil steps foot in Raghubeer’s chamber for the first time, he spots a pearl that had fallen off Radha’s wedding veil.
-Another ‘chunni’ in the plot is one that links back to Jatil and Radha’s first encounter in a train.
+My favorite character would be the family housekeeper Chunni (Ria Shukla, who is superb).
+Her name (which translates to a scarf in Hindi) is also a hint at the garment which plays a role in unraveling the mystery.
+When Jatil steps foot into Raghubeer’s chamber for the first time, he spots a pearl that had fallen off Radha’s wedding veil.
+Another ‘chunni’ in the plot is one that links back to Jatil and Radha’s first encounter on a train.
 For a trick from the writer to keep us amused, the ‘chunni’ reference is stellar.

 There is also a lot to like in Raat Akeli Hai, especially with its Kanpur-Gwalior sensibilities and atmospherics.
 DOP Pankaj Kumar’s work is exemplary.
 He captures the gloom and panic of interior spaces while also capturing the mood of the region pretty well.
 The crime scene is lit in an eerie, faint fashion which triggers fear and suspense.
 Karan Kulkarni’s original score is very much in the cliffhanger space which is accentuated by the sound design (Shajith Koyeri, Kingshuk Moran) which, even though conventional, works wonders.
 As is imperative for the genre, editing (A. Sreekar Prasad) is extraordinary in Raat Akeli Hai.
 The sequences are crisply sliced without ever feeling overlong.
 The frame selection, especially during dramatic disclosures is mind-blowing.
 The editor’s work is also a prominent reason why Jatil’s personal-professional spaces integrate smoothly into a central murder mystery.

-The big suspense emerges from a very Indian mould.
-The motive behind the murder and the way it is executed infuriate us but is still not convincing.
+The big suspense emerges from a very Indian mold.
+The motive behind the murder and the way it is executed infuriates us but is still not convincing.
 The twist exists only so that it contains the heat to boil our blood.
 Trehan spends no thought on why it takes place at that very hour.
-The murder scene is staged just for the heck of it as if they needed someone to close to story with thereby making it the film’s biggest drawback.
+The murder scene is staged just for the heck of it as if they needed someone too close to the story thereby making it the film’s biggest drawback.
 The only good thing it does is to expose the aftermath of deep-seated patriarchy.
 It calls out how women see themselves as inferior beings.
 The reveal also calls for a change in the way Jatil looks at life.
-With his name translating to ‘complex’, we observe how Jatil is, in fact, a simple man.
-He should just have been Jatin which signifies Lord Shiva – disciplined, impartial and intolerant to injustice.
+With his name translated to ‘complex’, we observe how Jatil is, in fact, a simple man.
+He should just have been Jatin which signifies Lord Shiva – disciplined, impartial, and intolerant to injustice.
 And yes, the screenplay throws a fleeting mention of this Jatil-Jatin angle too.